VinnySmallUtilities/sdel/readme.md

 ﻿Русский ниже

 # English
+For Linux require to install Mono https://www.mono-project.com/

 The program erase the file (directory) with a single rewriting (data sanitization) of the data in it.

 A simple file overwrite is used through the OS functions, do not expect anything special or complex.

+Flags are entered in a non-standard way.
+For example:

+sdel vvz2pr /home/user/.wine

+These are the flags vv, z2, pr

+The same flags can be entered as

+sdel vv_z2_pr /home/user/.wine

+Running without flags

+sdel - /home/user/.wine

 The file is deleted as follows: